cbor-wg/charter/charter.md

 completed, several new features were raised during the update process that were not included, in order not to delay publication, and to allow publication in the Standards Track.
-One example of such a feature is the ability to combine multiple CDDL files together using a mechanism other that manually concatenating them together for processing.
-The working group will collect these features as well as other features that are raised by users of CDDL, evaluate their utility and add to a second edition of the specification if warranted.
+One example of such a feature is the ability to combine multiple CDDL files together using a mechanism other than manually concatenating them together for processing.
+The working group will collect these features as well as other features that are raised by users of CDDL, evaluate their utility and add to a second edition of the specification as warranted.

 The working group will define the approach to further evolving CDDL as a sequence of editions, which might also add further extension points,